aalberti333/simple-k8s/cheatsheet.md

 #### Minikube Dashboard
 Run `minikube dashboard` to see the dashboard!
 Pretty cool!
 Stuff can be created/deleted/edited from here, but it's not recommended (think about doing this with code on Github, it's better practice to do everything locally and send those changes up)

+### Deploying
+You can run a `deploy.sh` script instide your CI.
+You can find that [here](./simple_k8s/deploy.sh).
+Remember to *tag your images!* Without changing the tag, the image will not update.
+K8s will say "Hmm, you pushed a latest, but I'm already running latest, so I'm not going to do anything since these are the same thing".
+Creating a unique tag is required for k8s to update.

+So what should we do?
+Tag it twice:

+1. `<my-image>:latest`
+2. `<my-image>:$GIT_SHA`

+Where you will copy/paste your GIT_SHA in `$GIT_SHA`.

+Using a unique SHA for every deploy will also allow you to roll back your deployed images if something ever goes wrong to test which deployment caused the issue.

+#### So why still use "latest"?
+Let's say a new engineer runs `kubectl apply -f k8s` to test development locally.
+This way, if the engineer wants to pull the newest version of the image, they won't have to know the SHA to get the newest version.

+#### Getting the SHA
+You can set an environment variable in CI by running: `SHA=$(git rev-parse HEAD)`.